Saharsa–Amritsar Jan Sadharan Express (via Chandigarh): Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 15531 Saharsa Junction–Amritsar Junction Jan Sadharan Express covers the distance of 1612 km in 36 hours 00 mins (45 km/hr) & in 34 hours 05 mins as the 15532 Amritsar Junction – Saharsa Junction Jan Sadharan Express (46 km/hr).
+The 15531 Saharsa Junction–Amritsar Junction Jan Sadharan Express covers the distance of 1612 km in 36 hours 00 mins (45 km/h) and in 34 hours 05 mins as the 15532 Amritsar Junction – Saharsa Junction Jan Sadharan Express (46 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Routing

 The 15531/15532 Saharsa–Amritsar Jan Sadharan Express runs from Saharsa Junction via Khagaria Junction, Samastipur, Muzaffarpur Junction, Hajipur, Chhapra Junction, Siwan Junction, Deoria Sadar, Gorakhpur, Gonda Junction, Sitapur, Moradabad, Laksar Junction, Saharanpur, Ambala Cantonment, Chandigarh Junction, Ludhiana, Jalandhar City, Beas Junction to Amritsar Junction.

 Traction

 As the route is now fully electrified, a Tughlakabad-based WAP-7 electric locomotive pulls the train to its destination.